symfony/symfony-docs/mercure.rst

                 true // private
             );

-            // Publisher's JWT must contain this topic, a URI template it matches or * in mercure.publish or you'll get a 401
+            // Publisher's JWT must contain this topic, a URI template it matches or * in mercure.publish or you will get a 401
             // Subscriber's JWT must contain this topic, a URI template it matches or * in mercure.subscribe to receive the update
             $hub->publish($update);